-Learning to revise is a key factor in success at GCSE.

-• Start by making a timetable.
-Aim to establish a routine whereby a student is completing 10 hours/week of revision now.

-This will take the pressure off later in the year.
+- Learning to revise is a key factor in success at GCSE. - Start by making a timetable.
+Aim to establish a routine whereby a student is completing 10 hours/week of revision now. - This will take the pressure off next year. - Use pastpapers.com as a source of past papers as a key revision tool.